CURATED BY Beth Citron and Diana Campbell Betancourt

 An associative talk on the speculative, imitative and extractive actions within design, art and auctions in connection to India— on Chandigarh and Le Corbusier, on Pierre Jeanneret, John Pawson and Donald Judd, on modernism, minimalism and marketing—how these iconographies, and the behaviours of design and art markets, both mask and disclose the flow of capital.
 This talk accompanied the artist’s film presentation in the exhibition Planetary Planning.

-Low Relief connected research into bas-relief sculpture in both India and the United States to the illusion of depth created in stereoscopic 3D lms, and the globally-connected, labour-intensive processes of post-production involved.
+Low Relief connected research into bas-relief sculpture in both India and the United States to the illusion of depth created in stereoscopic 3D films, and the globally-connected, labour-intensive processes of post-production involved.